andrii619/SparseFFT/README.md

 vectorized operations.
 The runtimes of the fft were faster than the fftw which the paper compared against.
 Since our implementation was not fully vectorized it runs slower than the one in the paper.

+The plots folder contains the generated plots.
+The src folder contains all code.
+The report folder contains the pdf of the report and the presentation is in the presentation folder.